The next time you’re craving a sweet and refreshing, you’ll have to try a bite of my lemon blueberry pound cake.

 But if you stow that extra loaf into the freezer for yourself, your secret is safe with me!

-This lemon blueberry pound is also one of my most popular recipes to date.
+This recipe is also one of my most popular recipes to date.
 I hope it becomes a favorite in your home too!

 This lemon blueberry pound cake has become one of my most popular recipes.
 I hope it becomes a favorite in your home too.